yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 things, first, it became apparent that try blocks and ok wrapping could be separated from proposals for try functions and `throws` syntax.
-And second, [a comment](https://www.reddit.com/r/rust/comments/fw4jsx/from_failure_to_fehler/fmmtt7o/) on reddit compellingly compared try and async blocks as similar effect systems.
+And second, [a comment](https://www.reddit.com/r/rust/comments/fw4jsx/from_failure_to_fehler/fmmtt7o/) on reddit compellingly compared try and async blocks as similar effects _applied_ to blocks.

 ## Background